Previous

 The students also address some myths and stereotypes linked to studying medicine.

+The programme will give you an insight into a career in medicine.
 Each medical school has Reach staff based on campus.
 They provide information, impartial advice, and encouragement to support you with your application and preparation for the medical school selection process.

 This degree programme can take 6 years if it includes a mandatory intercalation year.
+This means taking a year out from a standard medical degree to study a related subject in more depth.

-Learn more about entry requirements for the 2026 intake. [link to entry requirements]
+Learn more about entry requirements for the 2026 intake.

 Find out more about the ScotCOM degree programme.

-ScotGEM is a 4-year graduate entry, undergraduate medical programme delivered by the University of St Andrews and the University of Dundee.
-You'll have the opportunity to experience general practice and remote rural working, with a focus on community-based training.
+ScotGEM is a 4-year undergraduate medical degree programme delivered by the University of St Andrews and the University of Dundee.

 Edinburgh Medical School's HCP-Med programme is designed for healthcare professionals living and working in Scotland, including: